Romance of the Underworld: Uncredited

+Music

+The film featured a theme song titled "Judy", which was composed by Irving Kahal, Sammy Fain, and Pierre Norman.

 Censorship considerations

 The Motion Picture Producers and Distributors of America, formed by the film industry in 1922, regulated the content of films through a list of subjects that were to be avoided.
-While Mary Astor portrayed a prostitute in Romance of the Underworld, this was acceptable as prostitution was not explicitly barred so long as it was not forced (i.e., white slavery) and aspects of her work was not shown in the film.
+While Mary Astor portrayed a prostitute in Romance of the Underworld, this was acceptable as prostitution was not explicitly barred so long as it was not forced (i.e., white slavery) and aspects of her work were not shown in the film.
 Here the work of Astor's character is ambiguously described as being a "hostess."

 Preservation

-Romance of the Underworld is extant at the Museum of Modern Art.
-And also in a European archive.
+Romance of the Underworld is extant at the Museum of Modern Art and in a European archive.